Chance-Constrained Set Covering with Wasserstein Ambiguity: Numerical Experiments

 admits a closed-form expression.
 In addition, we generate the \emph{training} historical data \(\set{\hat{\xi}_j}_{j=1}^N\) by adding Gaussian noise to \(\txi\):

 where \(\tilde{e}\) is a standard Gaussian random variable and \(\mbox{round}(\cdot)\) rounds real numbers to \(\binaries\).
-For a given solution \(x \in \binaries^n\), checking whether it is feasible for chance constraint~\eqref{eqn:ccbc-constr} simplifies to computing its reliability using~\eqref{eqn:exps-oos} and comparing with the risk level \(1 - \epsilon\).
+For a given solution \(x \in \binaries^n\), checking whether it is feasible for chance constraint~\eqref{eqn:ccbc-constr} simplifies to computing its out-of-sample performance using~\eqref{eqn:exps-oos} and comparing with the risk level \(1 - \epsilon\).
+We compare the out-of-sample performance of (\DRCCbC{}) with the sample average approximation formulation: